inventree/InvenTree/docs/docs/start/bare_prod.md

 ### Next Steps

-You (or your system administrator) may wish to perform further steps such as placing the InvenTree server behind a reverse-proxy such as [nginx](https://www.nginx.com/).
+You (or your system administrator) may wish to perform further steps such as placing the InvenTree server behind a reverse-proxy such as [caddy](https://www.caddyserver.com/), or [nginx](https://www.nginx.com/).
 As production environment options are many and varied, such tasks are outside the scope of this documentation.

 There are many great online tutorials about running django applications in production!

-As a starting point, you can refer to the [docker production example](./docker_prod.md) for a demonstration of running InvenTree behind a nginx proxy.
+As a starting point, you can refer to the [docker guide](./docker.md) for a demonstration of running InvenTree behind a Caddy proxy.